 What are the EWG and Cradle to Cradle Products Innovation Institute?

 The Environmental Working Group is a non-profit, non-partisan organization with a mission to empower people to live healthier lives in a healthier environment.
 The Cradle to Cradle Products Innovation Institute is a non-profit organization that educates and empowers manufacturers of consumer products to become a positive force for society and the environment, helping to bring about a new industrial revolution.
 In close collaboration with both organizations, we whittled down 3,000 ingredients to only 300 that passed their rigorous standards, and reviewed the entire manufacturing process of our ingredients.
-We are proud to say that all of our fragrances are EWG Verified™ and Cradle to Cradle Certified™ Gold.
+We are proud to say that all of our fragrances are EWG Verified™ and Cradle to Cradle Certified™.

 What are your fragrances made from?